EchoLeague/Echo-League-Rules/RULES.md

     2. Add players to roster
         1. Added player must already be a “free-agent”
         2. Added players cannot increase the roster size past seven (7) players.
+        3. Player cannot be banned from EchoLeague
-        3. If a potential new player has recently left  a team, they must have waited at least one (1) game week before joining a new team in accordance with rule [II.4.1](https://github.com/EchoLeague/Echo-League-Rules/blob/master/RULES.md#ii-player-rules)
+        4. If a potential new player has recently left  a team, they must have waited at least one (1) game week before joining a new team in accordance with rule [II.4.1](https://github.com/EchoLeague/Echo-League-Rules/blob/master/RULES.md#ii-player-rules)
-        4. Players cannot be added to a team after April 2nd, 11:59 PM PST
+        5. Players cannot be added to a team after April 2nd, 11:59 PM PST
-        5. Added players must meet the following criteria in regards to their Skill Level:
+        6. Added players must meet the following criteria in regards to their Skill Level:
             1. If you are adding a fourth (4th) or fifth (5th) player to your roster, you can add any player who is either less than or equal to the current MMR of the player(s) lost OR any player that does not move you into a higher skill division.
             2. If you are adding a sixth (6th) or seventh (7th) player to your roster, you can add any player who does not move you into a higher skill division.
-        6. Each team is allowed two automatic “adds” if the added players meet all the above criteria
+        7. Each team is allowed two automatic “adds” if the added players meet all the above criteria
             1. Any addition to a team past after the 2nd player will only be allowed at admin team discretion *(N.B.
 Your current skill bracket is calculated by the MMR of your 5 highest skilled players)*
 4. If a team feels like their Team Organizer is unfit in his duties, they can choose to nominate a new player and either remove or demote the current Team Organizer by a unanimous decision.